Category Archives: Liechtenstein Royals

 Franz I’s great-nephew Franz Josef took on various official roles on behalf of his elderly great-uncle.
 On March 30, 1938, Franz I named Franz Josef regent.
 Although he cited old age as his reason for the regency, it is widely believed that it was because he had no desire to be ruling if Nazi Germany invaded Liechtenstein.
 Franz died on July 25, 1938, and was succeeded by his grandnephew, Franz Josef II.

 Following Franz’s death, Elsa lived for a short time in Semmering Pass, Austria until Austria was annexed to Nazi Germany.
 She then went into exile in Switzerland, where she lived in Vitznau on Lake Lucerne.
-During World War II, Elsa helped some of the Jewish applicants for residency in Liechtenstein.
+During World War II, Elsa helped Jewish applicants for residency in Liechtenstein.
 She also actively participated in fundraising for the Swiss Red Cross.
 She exchanged letters with Prince Franz Josef II until her death and was invited to his wedding to Countess Georgina Wilczek but declined the invitation.
 Elsa never visited Liechtenstein again.

 Inside the Princely Crypt at Vaduz Cathedral; Credit – Wikipedia